xiaoyunyang/xiaoyunyang.github.io/content/post/guide-oop-in-javascript.md

 <!--more-->

 # Primer: What is an Object?
-OOP is concerned with composing objects with that manages simple tasks to create complex computer programs.
+OOP is concerned with composing objects that manages simple tasks to create complex computer programs.
 Objects have a notion of self and reused behavior inherited from a blueprint (classical inheritance) or other objects (prototypal inheritance).

+Inheritance is the ability to say that these objects are just like that other set of objects EXCEPT for these changes.
 The goal of inheritance is to speed up development by promoting code reuse.

 # Classical Inheritance
 In classical OOP, classes are blueprints for objects.
 Objects are created or *instantiated* from classes.
 There's a constructor that is used to create an instance of the class with custom properties.